Finding Your Stop

-Kern Transit buses pickup and drop off passengers only at designated bus stops.
-Look for a Kern County Transit bus-stop sign to ensure you are at the correct location.
+Kern Transit buses pick up and drop off passengers only at designated bus stops.
+Look for a Kern Transit bus-stop sign to ensure you are at the correct location.

 Avoid hopping into the street to look for an approaching bus.
-Sit in the shelter, or stand near the curb.
-Buses are susceptible to traffic fluctuations, and may not always arrive on time.
-Better safe than sorry.
-Get there early to avoid missing your bus!
+Sit in the shelter or stand near the curb.
+Buses are susceptible to traffic fluctuations and may not always arrive on time.
+Get to the bus-stop early to avoid missing your bus!

-- To ensure your safety, load your bike only from the curbside of the bus.
+- Load your bike only from the curbside of the bus to ensure your safety.

 - Load your bike into one of the bike slots.